 playing cards from Russia based on Literature & Theatre

-Playing cards showing the influence of ‘Jugendstil’ first manufactured by the Soviet Playing Card Monopoly (U.S.S.R.) in c.1910 and then again in c.1930.
+Playing cards showing the influence of ‘Jugendstil’ first manufactured by the Soviet Playing Card Monopoly (U.S.S.R.) in 1911 and then again in c.1930.
 The well-designed court figures are colour coordinated, and represent characters taken from literary works, pantomimes and comedy (Queen of Diamonds as Scheherazade, Queen of Clubs as a mermaid, Knave of Hearts as Pierrot).
 Some editions are known with English indices suggesting that the cards were also intended for export.

 Member since January 30, 2009

 Rex's main interest was in card games, because, he said, they were cheap and easy to get hold of in his early days of collecting.
 He is well known for his extensive knowledge of Pepys games and his book is on the bookshelves of many.

 His other interest was non-standard playing cards.
 He also had collections of sheet music, music CDs, models of London buses, London Transport timetables and maps and other objects that intrigued him.